davidmalcolm/texi2rst/output/_build/html/_sources/c-implementation-defined-behavior.txt

-A conforming implementation of ISO C is required to document its choice of behavior in each of the areas that are designated implementation defined.
+A conforming implementation of ISO C is required to document its choice of behavior in each of the areas that are designated 'implementation defined'.
 The following lists all such areas, along with the section numbers from the ISO/IEC 9899:1990, ISO/IEC 9899:1999 and ISO/IEC 9899:2011 standards.
 Some areas are only implementation-defined in one version of the standard.

-Some choices depend on the externally determined ABI for the platform (including standard character encodings) which GCC follows; these are listed as determined by ABI below.
+Some choices depend on the externally determined ABI for the platform (including standard character encodings) which GCC follows; these are listed as 'determined by ABI' below.
 CompatibilityBinary Compatibility, and http://gcc.gnu.org/readings.html.
 Some choices are documented in the preprocessor manual.
 Implementation-defined behaviorImplementation-defined